GyulyVGC/sniffnet/README.md

 ### Missing dependencies

-Most of the errors that can occur are likely due to your system missing required pcap dependencies, necessary to correctly analyze a network adapter.
+Most of the errors that can occur are likely due to your system missing required `pcap` dependencies, necessary to correctly analyze a network adapter.

 Check the [Install and Run](#install-and-run) section for instructions on how to proceed.

-For a Windows reference, you can check [issue #1](https://github.com/GyulyVGC/sniffnet/issues/1).
+For a Windows reference, you can check issue [#1](https://github.com/GyulyVGC/sniffnet/issues/1).

+Some Linux systems also need `libfontconfig`, see issue [#18](https://github.com/GyulyVGC/sniffnet/issues/18) for a reference.

 ### Installers incompatibilities